The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-\runtitle{Previous works.} For the $\pr$ problem, D{\"u}rr et al. studied the case where all jobs have the same testing time~\cite{DBLP:conf/innovations/DurrEMM18,DBLP:journals/algorithmica/DurrEMM20}.
+\runtitle{Single machine.} For the $\pr$ problem, D{\"u}rr et al. studied the case where all jobs have the same testing time~\cite{DBLP:conf/innovations/DurrEMM18,DBLP:journals/algorithmica/DurrEMM20}.
 In the paper, the authors proposed a \textsc{Threshold} algorithm for the special instances.
 For the competitive analysis, the authors proposed a delicate \emph{instance-reduction} framework.
 Using this framework, the authors showed that the worst case instance of \textsc{Threshold} has a special format.
 An upper bound of the competitive ratio of $2$ of \textsc{Threshold} is obtained by the ratio of the special format instance.
 Using the instance-reduction framework, the authors also showed that when all jobs have the same testing time and the same upper limit, there exists a $1.9338$-competitive \textsc{Beat} algorithm.
 The authors provided a lower bound of $1.8546$ for any deterministic online algorithm.
 For randomized algorithms, the authors showed that the expected competitive ratio is between $1.6257$ and $1.7453$.

-Later, Albers and Eckl studied a more general case where jobs have variable testing time~\cite{DBLP:conf/waoa/AlbersE20}.
-In the paper, the authors proposed a classic and elegant framework where the completion time of an algorithm is divided into contribution segments by the jobs executed prior to it.
+Later, Albers and Eckl~\cite{DBLP:conf/waoa/AlbersE20} studied a more general case where jobs have variable testing time.
+The authors proposed a classic and elegant framework where the completion time of an algorithm is divided into contribution segments by the jobs executed prior to it.
 For the jobs with ``correct'' execution order as they are in the optimal solution, their total contribution to the total completion time is charged to twice the optimal cost by the fact that the algorithm does not pay too much for wrong decisions of testing a job or not.
 For the jobs with ``wrong'' execution order, their total contribution to the total completion time is charged to another twice the optimal cost using a \emph{comparison tree} method, which is bound with the proposed $\AEalgo$ algorithm.
-The authors also provide a preemptive $3.2361$-competitive algorithm and an expected $3.3794$-competitive randomized algorithm.
+The authors showed that for $\alpha=1$ and $\beta=1$, the algorithm is at most $4$-competitive.
+The authors also provided a preemptive $3.2361$-competitive algorithm and an expected $3.3794$-competitive randomized algorithm.
+Furthermore, the authors showed that the deterministic lower bound of 1.8546 in~\cite{DBLP:conf/innovations/DurrEMM18,DBLP:journals/algorithmica/DurrEMM20} also holds in the preemptive case.